r09491/solar_checker/README.md

 ## Setup Tasmota for your Smartmeter

-There are lot of tutorials on how to setup Tasmota for a smartmeter on the internet.
+There are a lot of tutorials on how to setup Tasmota for a smartmeter on the internet.

 ---